TheBodger/MMM-Consumer-Flights/README.md

 Terminal
 Gate

-the script airports.js exposes the list of iata airportcodes in the file references/airports.csv (down loadable from https://openflights.org/data.html ) so that additional information can be added to the board if it cant be supplied in the main feed from the MMM-Provider-xxx module if an alternative source is required, clone airports.js and adjust accordingly.
+The script airports.js exposes the list of iata airportcodes in the file references/airports.csv (down loadable from https://openflights.org/data.html ) so that additional information can be added to the board if it cant be supplied in the main feed from the MMM-Provider-xxx module if an alternative source is required, clone airports.js and adjust accordingly.

 the helper script airline.js exposes a "database" of airline properties and icons obtained from wikipedia; missing icons are replaced with the airline name in red displayed on the board;